 Dr. Domoff joined Central Michigan University in Fall 2016 and directs the Family Health Lab in the Department of Psychology.
 She completed her doctoral training at Bowling Green State University in Clinical Psychology (Child Clinical concentration) and post-doctoral training at the University of Michigan.
 In 2015, Dr. Domoff received a Ruth L. Kirschstein National Research Service Award (F32HD085684) from the NICHD to examine low-income mothers’ beliefs about media and family mealtime practices as predictors of childhood obesity risk.
 Broadly, Dr. Domoff’s research program seeks to promote the health and well-being of diverse, under-served children and families, with a specific focus on childhood obesity prevention and healthy media use.
 Dr. Domoff utilizes observational methodology, mixed-methods, and novel audio-recording technology to understand the potential impact of new media use on young children’s health and development.

 Aubrey Borgen joined the Family Health Research Lab in the fall of 2017.
 She completed her undergraduate degree at Minnesota State University Moorhead with a major in Psychology and minor in Juvenile Justice.
 She has experience coordinating the Child Development Lab at Minnesota State, along with providing services for children and adolescents in psychiatric treatment facilities.
-She is in her first year in the Clinical Psychology program at CMU, and plans to work with children and families in the future.
+She is in her second year in the Clinical Psychology program at CMU, and plans to work with children and families in the future.

 Sarah Brenner completed her undergraduate degree at the University of Cincinnati majoring in Psychology.
-She is in her fourth year in the School Psychology Program, and is generally interested in behavioral interventions, externalizing behaviors, attention deficit hyperactive disorder, autism spectrum disorder, and low-incidence disabilities.
+She is in her fifth year in the School Psychology Program, and is generally interested in behavioral interventions, externalizing behaviors, attention deficit hyperactive disorder, autism spectrum disorder, and low-incidence disabilities.
 She joined the lab as a way to broaden her research experience.